freeCodeCamp/learn-sql-by-building-a-student-database-part-1/TUTORIAL.md

 ### 2040.1

-Cool.
+Nice job.
 Enter the same query, but add a column that shows you the highest GPA in each major as well.

 #### HINTS